Equivariant cohomology Chern numbers determine equivariant unitary bordism for torus groups: Introduction and main results

-In their book~\cite[Appendix H]{Gullemin}, Guillemin--Ginzburg--Karshon discussed the problem of calculating the ring $\mathcal{H}_{*}^{G}$ of equivariant Hamiltonian bordism classes of all unitary Hamiltonian $G$-manifolds with integral equivariant cohomology classes ${1\over{2\pi}}[\omega-\Phi]$, where $G$ is a torus.
-With respect to the determination of the ring $\mathcal{H}_{*}^{G}$, they designed three series of questions, the first one of which is stated as follows:
+tom Dieck first investigated the above question.
+In his series of papers (\cite{tom Dieck1, tom Dieck2, tom Dieck3}), by combining the geometric approach of Conner--Floyd (\cite{cf2, cf3}) and the K-theory approach developed by Atiyah, Bott, Segal and Singer (\cite{AB, AS1, AS2}), tom Dieck introduced the bundling transformation which further develops ideas of Boardman~\cite{B} and Conner~\cite{Co}, and proved a series of integrality theorems in equivariant (co)bordism theory.
+Furthermore, he gave an answer to the above question in the cases $(\mathbb{G}, G)=(O, (\Z_2)^k)$, $(U, T^k\times\Z_m)$, which is stated as follows: \begin{thm}[tom Dieck] When $(\mathbb{G}, G)=(O, (\Z_2)^k)$, $\beta\in \Omega_*^{O,(\Z_2)^k}$ is zero if and only if all equivariant Stiefel--Whitney numbers of $\beta$ vanish.
+When $(\mathbb{G}, G)=(U, T^k\times\Z_m)$, $\beta\in \Omega_*^{U,G}$ is zero if and only if all equivariant K-theoretic Chern numbers of $\beta$ vanish. \end{thm} In their book~\cite[Appendix H]{Gullemin}, Guillemin--Ginzburg--Karshon discussed the problem of calculating the ring $\mathcal{H}_{*}^{G}$ of equivariant Hamiltonian bordism classes of all unitary Hamiltonian $G$-manifolds with integral equivariant cohomology classes ${1\over{2\pi}}[\omega-\Phi]$, where $G$ is a torus.
+With respect to the determination of the ring $\mathcal{H}_{*}^{G}$, they posed three series of questions, the first one of which is stated as follows:

 \begin{ques}[{\cite[Question (A), \S1.1, Appendix H]{Gullemin}}] Do mixed equivariant characteristic numbers form a full system of invariants of Hamiltonian bordism? \end{ques}

 On this question, Guillemin--Ginzburg--Karshon constructed a monomorphism